bjf5201/eudai/docs/design.md

 ## Summary of Key Architecture Decisions

-- **Frontend** includes both webapp and CLI/TUI, with shared code and configuration.
+- **Client** includes both webapp and CLI/TUI, with shared code and configuration.
-- **Backend** is Python (FastAPI, PDM managed), with WebSocket and REST APIs.
+- **Server** is Python (FastAPI, PDM managed), with WebSocket and REST APIs.
-- **Ollama** is integrated as a service for DeepSeek LLM, accessible via HTTP from backend.
+- **Ollama** is integrated as a service for DeepSeek LLM, accessible via HTTP from Server.
 - **Data persistence** is via PostgreSQL, with Alembic for migrations.
 - **Multi-stage Docker builds** and docker-compose orchestration for security and performance.
 - **Testing and CI/CD** is first-class, using Vitest, Playwright/Cypress, Pytest, and GitHub Actions.

 ---

-## Next Steps

-- Draft Dockerfiles for backend and frontend
-- Draft docker-compose.yml
-- Create ADR for FastAPI backend